liuguoqi/01.LearningGit/readme.txt

 1. Please prepare a Linux OS .
 2. Sign in a Github NO.
 3. Initing operate simply .
 If you have any questions  please contact me . email : liuguoqii@163.com
+Creating a new branch is quick to dev branch ...........